 Parties were divided on the Proposal's waiver process.
-For example, Verizon asserts that the Proposal should affirmatively exempt small wireless facilities, capacity-focused facilities, and facilities where it is infeasible to deploy backup power or otherwise impossible to deploy backup power due to either space or technological restrictions.275 CTIA suggests that the Commission should define "essential facilities" 276 and also argues that the Proposal should allow for waivers where the backup power is impossible or infeasible to implement.277
+For example, Verizon asserts that the Proposal should affirmatively exempt small wireless facilities, capacity-focused facilities, and facilities where it is infeasible to deploy backup power or otherwise impossible to deploy backup power due to either space or technological restrictions.282 CTIA suggests that the Commission should define "essential facilities" 283 and also argues that the Proposal should allow for waivers where the backup power is impossible or infeasible to implement.284

-T-Mobile argues that the Proposal's waiver provision is inconsistent and unclear.278 AT&T contends that waivers are not a viable means of tailoring applicability of the Proposal's backup power requirement.279
+T-Mobile argues that the Proposal's waiver provision is inconsistent and unclear.285 AT&T contends that waivers are not a viable means of tailoring applicability of the Proposal's backup power requirement.286

-Cal Advocates supports the Proposal's waiver process for redundant facilities and waiver for non-compliant facilities but suggests advice letters as mechanisms to ensure proper oversight of the backup power.280
+Cal Advocates supports the Proposal's waiver process for redundant facilities and waiver for non-compliant facilities but suggests advice letters as mechanisms to ensure proper oversight of the backup power.287

 Finally, wireless providers indicate plans for investing in their networks to improve network resiliency.
-For example, T-Mobile indicates it is in the process of acquiring hundreds of portable generators and intends to install permanent generators on numerous additional sites throughout the state and installing quick connectors on hundreds of sites for quicker connection to a portable generator as well as power failure detection devices.281
+For example, T-Mobile indicates it is in the process of acquiring hundreds of portable generators and intends to install permanent generators on numerous additional sites throughout the state and installing quick connectors on hundreds of sites for quicker connection to a portable generator as well as power failure detection devices.288

 6.6.2.
-Wireless Providers Must Identify Facilities that Do Not Need Backup Power, are Unable to Support Backup Power Due to A Safety Risk, or are Objectively Impossible or Infeasible to Deploy Backup Power
+Wireless Providers Must Identify Facilities that Do Not Need Backup Power, are Unable to Support Backup Power Due to A Safety Risk, or are Objectively Impossible or Infeasible to Deploy Backup Power require a discussion of actions being taken by the wireless providers to mitigate service loss resulting from the lack of backup power at those locations pursuant to this section of today's decision.

 We decline to adopt the Proposal's waiver process as stated.
-Instead, we direct the wireless providers to identify, in their Resiliency Plan, facilities that do not need backup power, are unable to support backup power due to a safety risk, or that are objectively impossible or infeasible to deploy backup power pursuant to this section of today's decision.
+Instead, we direct the wireless providers to identify, in their Resiliency Plan, facilities that do not need backup power, are unable to support backup power due to a safety risk, or that are objectively impossible or infeasible to deploy backup power, and to